 Golden ABC continued its growth with the opening of its subsidiary Red Logo, a direct selling company, in 2008.
 The following year, it acquired Regatta, a leisure-lifestyle brand.
 Then, in 2011, it launched its first premium brand Tyler, offering day-to-night, business-to-leisure apparel for women.

-As the story goes, Penshoppe’s owners tried to crack the Manila retail scene with their dogged refusal to take no for an answer—they were said to have “literally walked all over the capital trying to sell their shirts and product concepts,” as related on the cebu-online.com website—
+As the story goes, Penshoppe’s owners tried to crack the Manila retail scene with their dogged refusal to take no for an answer—they were said to have “literally walked all over the capital trying to sell their shirts and product concepts,” as related on the cebu-online.com website and their penchant for doing the unexpected.
+At that time, when other companies relied heavily on personalities and models to sell their products, they opted for the road less traveled and picked real people as their brand champions, and would launch its first batch of young and unknown, but cool models—the kind that most of their growing clientele would easily identify with.

 These days, however, with increased globalization, Penshoppe steps up to the plate to make its own mark.
 On its way to becoming a global retail name to be reckoned with, it would become one of the local retail brands that would be endorsed by top Asian and Hollywood stars—from Thai superstar Mario Maurer and K-pop sensation Sandara Park, to Gossip Girl stars Ed Westwick and Leighton Meester, Vampire Diaries hottie Ian Somerhalder, heartthrob Zac Efron and pop music phenomenon One Direction.
 Most recently, it was represented by the fashion industry’s most sought-after models, Cara Delevigne, Kendall Jenner and Lucky Blue Smith.
 Its presence has become truly palpable and its claim solidified by improved clothing lines, bold media campaigns, and enhanced boutiques.